VampToshikazu/VampToshikazu/README.md

 - =★ i get burnout when interacting and go quiet/not talk as much, or just leave all together
 - =★ i have shitty memory so i apologize if i forget who you are on pt
 - =★ i am socially awkward, i have a hard time interacting, but will be talkative once you get to know me a bit
-- =★ Dont vent to me, friends are allowed just dont expect me to be great at comforting
+- =★ Dont vent to me, friends are allowed but dont expect me to be great at comforting
 - =★ I ramble about diu/part 4 & keicho **alot**
 - =★ No nsfw jokes **specifically towards me**, idc abt nsfw jokes in general
 - =★ Dont like my irls/kins? block or hide me and move on ^_^